 What do trainees need to do?
 When do trainees need to do it?
 Entry 1 training application At the start of the specialty foundation phase.
 Learning Minimum 36 months full time equivalent (FTE) professional experience Minimum 12 months FTE during each phase.
+Developmental and psychosocial training Before the end of Advanced Training, if not completed during Basic Training.
 RACP Advanced Training Orientation resource During the first 6 months of the specialty foundation phase.
 RACP Supervisor Professional Development Program Before the end of Advanced Training.
 RACP Australian Aboriginal, Torres Strait Islander and Māori Cultural Competence and Cultural Safety resource Before the end of Advanced Training, if not completed during Basic Training.
 Recommended completion before the specialty consolidation phase.
 RACP Health Policy, Systems and Advocacy resource Before the end of Advanced Training.
 Recommended completion before the transition to fellowship phase.
-Logbook Cases managed section to be completed twice during each phase.
-Procedural section to be completed over the course of Advanced Training Attendance at least 1 Annual Scientific Meeting, including Advanced Training preceptorship Before the end of Advanced Training.
-Recommended once per phase Recommended resources Recommended completion over the course of Advanced Training.
+Present at national/internation meeting and at trainee teaching / journal clubs / grand rounds or state meetings Recommended throughout the course of training Attend 1 international or national meeting Recommended once per phase Procedural logbook Recommended throughout the course of training Recommended resources Recommended completion over the course of Advanced Training.
 Teaching Nominate 1 research project supervisor Recommended to be nominated before the specialty consolidation phase.
 Assessment 1 research project Before the end of Advanced Training.
 Recommended submission before the transition to fellowship phase.